Revolution Softball Camp at Springfield College

 Springfield, MA 01109

 Located just 1.5 hours west of Boston, MA and 30 minutes north of Hartford, CT, Springfield College is a perfect location for a Revolution Softball Camp.
-Campers will play on the Potter Field located conveniently on campus featuring multiple batting cages and bullpens.
+Campers will play on Potter Field, a brand new turf facility located conveniently on campus featuring multiple batting cages and bullpens.
 Dorms will be Air-Conditioned!

 Camp is open for all abilities and ages 7-17.